IamSohi/ToDo_App-React/README.md

 # Purpose:

- * I build this simple app to sucessfully practice my skills in react.
+ * I built this simple app to sucessfully practice my skills in react.

 # Technologies Used: